Are You Too Old to Bulk? How Does Age Affect Muscle Growth?

 Summary

 If you feel your age is limiting your muscle growth, it might not be your biological age causing the problem.
 Muscles atrophy with disuse.
 Physical fitness fades with inactivity.
 Posture crumbles as it weakens.
-Testosterone wanes with your health.
 You can mitigate these problems by getting into better shape, eating a better diet, and living a healthier lifestyle.

 Alright, that’s it for now.
 If you want more muscle-building information, we have a free muscle-building newsletter.
-If you want a full workout, diet, and lifestyle program, including a customizable full-body workout routine, a diet guide, a recipe book, and online coaching, check out our Bony to Beastly Bulking Program.
-If you’re already in the habit of lifting weights, maybe check out our Outlift Intermediate Bulking Program.
+For a full workout, diet, and lifestyle program, including a customizable full-body workout routine, a diet guide, a recipe book, and online coaching, check out our Bony to Beastly Bulking Program.
+If you’re already in the habit of lifting weights, maybe check out our Outlift Intermediate Hypertrophy Program.